10 Fascinating Things to See in Mexico City’s Centro Historico

 Mexico City as we know it today was built right on top of the Aztec city of Tenochtitlán.
 The Museo de Templo Mayor highlights the history of the Aztec empire and Tenochtitlán, which exists in ruins beneath Mexico City’s zocalo.

-When the Spaniards arrived they dismantled much of the existing city and built their own structures in its place, often repurposing stones from the Aztec structures to form their new buildings.
+When the Spaniards arrived, they dismantled much of the existing city and built their own structures in its place, often repurposing stones from the Aztec structures to form their new buildings.

 This archaeological site and museum combo will thrill anyone who likes to be hands-on with their history.